2005–06 EIHL season: Knockout Cup

 After London withdrew from the league in November 2005, a number of clubs were left with a shortfall in the number of games covered by season tickets.
 The British Ice Hockey Cup (or Knockout Cup as it became popularly known as) was hastily arranged in order to allow for teams to fulfil ticket commitments.

 After Nottingham decided not to take part, citing the lack of availability of the National Ice Centre as a reason, the Hull Stingrays were invited and agreed to take part in the competition.

 The competition was won by the Sheffield Steelers, who defeated the Coventry Blaze on penalty shots after a 1–1 draw on aggregate in the two-legged final.
+See below results.